 No. This is one of those programs that is specifically designed by Apple NOT to run on Linux.
-Although Mac OSX has its roots in the same UNIX operating system as Linux, OSX is not the same as Linux, and applications written for Apple’s operating system do not automatically run on Linux.
+Although Mac OS X has its roots in the same UNIX philosphy as Linux, OS X is not the same as Linux, and applications written for Apple’s operating system do not automatically run on Linux.
 There are, however plenty of alternative media players that will play music, create play lists, sync with mobile devices, and retrieve, manage and play podcasts.
 Rythmbox is provided with Ubuntu MATE and can play any of the music or podcasts in your iTunes library.

 Is Ubuntu MATE secure and safe to use?

 Ubuntu MATE is designed with security in mind.
 Unlike operating systems that update only once a month, Ubuntu MATE receives updates continuously.
 The updates include security patches for Ubuntu MATE and all of its components.
 Security updates for all of its installed applications are also provided on the same schedule.
 This ensures that you have the latest protection for all of your computer’s software, as soon as it’s available!

 Is Ubuntu MATE more secure than other operating systems?